Flutter framework

 – Flutter app size

 Users have limited storage on their phones, so it’s preferable to release an app that won’t make them delete it in favor of precious photos or a music library.
-To decrease the program size, programmers tend to avoid animations, bring the number of libraries and packages to a minimum, or compress images.
+To decrease the program size, developers tend to avoid animations, bring the number of libraries and packages to a minimum, or compress images.

 Since Flutter has the built-in widgets, a minimum app size exceeds 4MB, which is definitely bigger than native Java (539KB) and Kotlin (550KB) apps – and that’s for the bare minimum app.
 To be fair, its competitors share the same problem, and probably even more so – the release version in Xamarin will take almost 16MB and 7MB in React Native.

-How to get started with Flutter
+How to learn Flutter and Dart

 So, we’ve reviewed Flutter’s main features in comparison with other products and hopefully helped you form your own opinion about the technology.
 Now, how do you get started with Flutter?